dreamineering/business-administration/docs/roles/frontdesk-sales/README.md

 ### Education, Skills and Training

 - Basic math and cash handling experience.
-- Have strong phone and computer skills.
+- Have strong phone and computer skills (MS Word and Excel).
 - Previous customer service experience (preferred).
 - Be able to prioritize and perform multiple tasks
 - Work cohesively with others in a fun and fast-paced environment